MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 5. Select **Run**.
 Your query results are displayed on the **Results** tab.

-## Transform your data with an Apache Spark Notebook
+## Transform your data with an Apache Spark notebook

 1. In your Synapse workspace, expand **Databases**, select your Dataverse container.
 Your exported tables are displayed under the **Tables** directory on the left sidebar.